 \section{SUMMARY}

-In summary, we study the transverse momentum spectra and elliptic flow of light hadrons produced in peripheral Au+Au collisions at the Relativistic Heavy Ion Collider for relatively low beam energies.
+In summary, we study the transverse momentum spectra and elliptic flow of light hadrons produced in the mid-central Au+Au collisions at the Relativistic Heavy Ion Collider for relatively low beam energies.
 The system formed in such collisions is modeled as an expanding cylinder with an elliptic cross section to account for the geometry of off-central collisions.
 The longitudinal and transverse expansion rates are parameterized using five unknown constants.
 The observables are calculated using the Cooper–Frye freeze-out prescription at a constant laboratory time, assuming a single-particle thermal equilibrium distribution function.

-The midrapidity pion spectra are used to constrain the five expansion parameters, along with the kinetic freeze-out temperature and freeze-out time.
+The mid-rapidity pion spectra are used to constrain the five expansion parameters, along with the kinetic freeze-out temperature and freeze-out time.
 The resulting parameters characterizing the transverse eccentricity and freeze-out time are found to be qualitatively consistent with results from identical-particle interferometry measurements, which probe the system at kinetic freeze-out.
 Assuming a single freeze-out hypersurface and using the parameters fixed from the pion spectra, we subsequently predict the spectra and elliptic flow of $K^{\pm}$, $p$, and $\bar{p}$.
 The predicted results are compared directly with experimental data to assess the quantitative agreement of the model.
-By introducing particle-specific chemical potentials for $K^{\pm}$, $p$, and $\bar{p}$ as additional fitting parameters, we are able to quantitatively reproduce their transverse momentum spectra.
+By introducing particle-specific chemical potentials for $K^{\pm}$, $p$, and $\bar{p}$ as additional fitting parameters, we are able to get consistent trends of their transverse momentum spectra.
 The elliptic flow of $\pi^{\pm}$, $K^{\pm}$, $p$, and $\bar{p}$ obtained with the same set of model parameters shows overall qualitative agreement with experimental observations.